eritech98/Images_private/README.md

 ## 📌 Important Notice

-Some images in this repository feature work done for clients and may include representations of their products, brands, or content.
-These are displayed **strictly for portfolio and demonstration purposes**.
+Some images in this repository may include **photos of featured clients**, used with permission for portfolio presentation purposes.

-> 🛡️ **Client confidentiality and integrity are respected at all times.**
+> 🛡️ **Client privacy and respect are a top priority.**
->
-> If you are a featured client and would like your content removed or modified, please feel free to contact me directly.
+> If you are a featured client and would like your image removed or modified, please contact me directly.

 ## 🧭 Usage Guidelines